svetlyak40wt/tdaemon/README.md

 With this argument, the programm will only ask for your permission to proceed with a total archive of more than 100MB.

-#### Ignore directories
+#### Ignore directories and files

-If you have a large sub-directory that will slow the scanning and contains no tests, you can use the ``--ignore-dir`` argument, which uses a comma-separated list of directories to not watch.
+If you have a large sub-directory that will slow the scanning and contains no tests, you can use the ``--ignore`` argument, which uses a comma-separated list of patterns to not watch.

-    $ tdaemon --ignore-dirs=docs
+    $ tdaemon --ignore=docs
-    $ tdaemon --ignore-dirs=docs,build
+    $ tdaemon --ignore=docs,build,*.png

+Also, tdaemon takes these patterns from the ``.gitignore`` file if it is available.

 ### TODO